shvchk/fallout-grub-theme/README.md

 ## CRT-Amber GRUB Theme

-Generic Amber-CRT Terminal theme for use with GRUB.
-Based upon Shvchk's Fallout theme.
+Generic Amber CRT Terminal theme for use with GRUB.
+Created using Shvchk's Fallout theme as a base.
 Credit to SHazardous for the Background image used. (https://www.nexusmods.com/fallout4/images/170842)
 ![](https://i.imgur.com/7sPzgDP.gif)